qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

   .. image:: /static/training_manual/online_resources/add_bluemarble_layer.png
      :align: center

-* If you zoom into the Swellendam area, you'll notice that this dataset has a low resolution:
+* If you zoom into the |majorUrbanName| area, you'll notice that this dataset has a low resolution:

 .. image:: /static/training_manual/online_resources/low_resolution_dataset.png